Your eyes are usually the first thing people notice about you; unfortunately, they are one of the first areas of the face to show aging.

 Blepharoplasty involves removing excess skin and fat from the upper and/or lower eyelids to achieve a rejuvenated appearance around the eyes.

 The procedure is done under local anesthesia with sedation to keep you comfortable.
-The procedure lasts 1 hour for an upper or lower blepharoplasty and about 2 hours if the upper and lower lids are performed at the same time.
+The procedure lasts 1 hour for an upper or lower blepharoplasty and about 2 hours if the upper and lower lids are performed simultaneously.

-It is important to know if you have any problems with your eyes, including dryness, vision problems, tearing, eyelid swelling, seasonal allergies as well as health problems like the thyroid issues or muscular problems that can affect the eyelids.
-Also, anticoagulant medications must be discontinued for this procedure and this may be a contra indication for surgery.
+It is essential to know if you have any problems with your eyes, including dryness, vision problems, tearing, eyelid swelling, seasonal allergies, health problems like thyroid issues or muscular problems that can affect the eyelids.
+Also, anticoagulant medications must be discontinued for this procedure.

-There are no bandages.
-There are stitches that will be removed after one week.
-You will have an ointment to put in the eyes and on the incisions every day.
+There are very light strips placed around the eyes.
+The stitches will be removed after one week.
+You will have an ointment to put in the eyes daily.
 The first few nights, you are asked to cover your eyes with gauze to avoid trauma to the eye while you sleep.